 While it has been mentioned in previous reports that GC×GC-TOFMS provides many benefits for decomposition odour analysis [13–15,18,19], direct comparison of samples analysed by GC-MS and GC×GC-TOFMS has not been demonstrated in the literature.
 Figure 2 represents a GC×GC surface plot for a carrion soil sample collected at t0.
 A trace showing the sum of the first dimension is represented in the back of the surface plot, depicting a theoretical one-dimensional representation of this sample.
 Although the one-dimensional trace looks relatively simple with few components, the surface plot clearly shows that many trace compounds are present in the sample.
 This demonstrates the potential for compound masking to occur in traditional GC-MS or the potential for trace compounds to appear hidden in the baseline.

 Another benefit of GC×GC-TOFMS was the ability to separate early eluting VOCs from the solvent peak (which results from the internal standard injection).
 In GC-MS, separation of the many early-eluting compounds is challenging and may require cryo-cooling of the GC oven.
 Dimethyl sulphide (DMS) is identified in Figure 2 which has been previously noted as one of the predominant organosulphur compounds in decomposition odour [3,9].
+This compound has a particularly low boiling point (37°C) meaning that it will elute very early in the analysis thereby coeluting with other light volatiles such as ethanol or methanol.
 Without the capabilities of GC×GC-TOFMS, peak identification of DMS would have been challenging.
 Even if deconvolution allowed for identification of DMS, accurate quantification would be challenging using traditional GC-MS due to the high amount of co-elution.

 Representative contour plots obtained for each sample type (i.e. experimental, control and field blank) are shown in Figure 3.
 Many components were identified in the control and field blank samples (Figure 3b and 3c), demonstrating the increased complexity in the detection and identification of the background VOC profile.
 Many trace level components in Figure 3a can be attributed to background soil VOCs.
 Hence, it was important to develop a data filtration strategy to appropriately distinguish between the background VOC profile and analytes of interest.